arubis/Fatima/PowerPoint/Lesson_4-Adding_Media_to_PowerPoint.lessonplan.markdown

 We won't go over this in great detail.

 To add a Design Template, use the mouse to access the _Insert_ menu, then click _Apply Design Template..._.

+> > **NOTE:** Some versions of PowerPoint instead have a _Slide Design..._ option under _Insert,_ which instead of opening the Design Template window, will open a pane to the right side.
+Adjust accordingly.

 ![Apply Design Template][]